 The immediate family, spouse, children and grandchildren deserve recognition for each year that the Chiefs and Councillors served the community.
 As such, this list is to also thank the families of each of these leaders for allowing them to do their job.

-In no particular order, these individuals are listed, for a complete list noting both Chief and Councillors, see Appendix A: Chronology of Chief and Council Leadership-Bonaparte Indian Band.
+In no particular order, these individuals are listed, for a complete list noting both Chief and Councillors, see Appendix A: Chronology of Chief and Council Leadership-Bonaparte First Nation.

 - Basil Dick served as a Chief until he died.
 The years he served are not noted, but the fact that he died at 102 years of age in 1936 is highlighted.